 - Justify why something works even before you know why - make it up as you go along

-- Tell your own Creativity Story and identify the beliefs you have about yourself as a creative person
+- Tell your own Creativity Story and identify the beliefs you have about yourself as a creative person.
+Make up a second version with you as the SuperCreative Hero

 - Experiment without needing it to work - let go of attachment to outcomes